amra0760/github-tutorial/README.md

 #### How To Make a Repository in github

 #### How To Make a file in c9
 1. Now that you have a repo you probably want to put files inisde of it.
+The syntax for it is `touch (filename)`.
-2. Now if you have already typed git status you should know that the next step is that you need to use `git add` to track the repo and
+3. Now if you have already typed git status you should know that the next step is that you need to use `git add` to track the repo and that is your next step

 ---
 ## Workflow & Commands